 What Questions Should I Ask Before Buying a Business?

 The previous section of this guide mentioned the inevitability of hidden problems.
 Some of these problems can make your life slightly harder, while others can make it downright miserable.
 The latter scenario refers to someone who has bought the wrong business.
 How can you avoid problems of this magnitude?

 Ask yourself these questions before considering moving forward with any of your options:

-Why is this Business for Sale in the First Place?
+Why is This Business for Sale?

 Business owners put their businesses up for sale for various reasons.
 Many sell for the right reasons, like retirement or moving on to another venture.
 Others, however, sell for the wrong reasons.
 Revenue may have recently started to decline with no solution in sight.
 Customers may have lost interest in the products, or the location may have failed to attract customers.
-It’s also possible that the business simply cannot afford to fix its latest issue while maintaining operations.
+It’s also possible that the business cannot afford to fix its latest issue while maintaining operations.

 Even if you feel that the seller has divulged enough information, you should still speak to employees, longtime customers, fellow local business owners, etc. This collection of perspectives will ultimately determine the accuracy of the seller’s answers.
 After all, sellers are naturally biased since their goal is to convince you to take their offer.

 What Will it Cost to Make the Business Successful?